the-world-machine/the-world-machine/README.md

 ### A discord bot based off the videogame OneShot, and built using the interactions-py library.

-For more information, check out our website: https://www.theworldmachine.xyz/invite
+For more information on what you can do with this bot, check out our website: https://www.theworldmachine.xyz/invite

 ---
 ## Contributing: